Abdelfattah27/Notes/Linux.md

   - second 3 bits will be permissions of the Group
   - third 3 bits will be permissions for Others

-#### modes

-- r :
-  - for file mean read the content of the file
-  - for folder list the files of the dir using ls
-- w :
-  - for file means edit the content of the file or delete it
-  - for folder add files to folder or remove it
-- x :
-  - for file means execute the file if it was app or script
-  - for directory means you can make **cd** to the directory **_chown_** : to change the owner
-- the root must who change the owner of the files
-- chown ali /home/student/hamada :change the owner of hamada to ali
-- chown :admins /home/student/hamada : change the group
-- chgrp admin hamada : change the group of the file hamada to admin

-#### change permissions

-**_chmod_**

-- chmod g+w hamada : add write permission for the group
-- chmod o+r hamada : add read permission for the others
-- chmod u-w hamada : delete write permission for the owner
-- chmod u+x hamada g+x : change mode for more than one user
-- chmod u+rw hamada: read write for owner
-- chmod ug-w hamada: write for owner and group
-- chmod u+w hamada , u-rx **====** chmod u=w
-- chmod a+x hamada **====** chmod ugo+x **====** chmod +x
-- chmod 644 hamada : mean hamada **wr- r-- r--**
-- chmod =rwx hamada : change the owner permissions to be read, write and execute
-- chmod -R 644 hamada : change mode for the directory hamada and the files which it contains
+### Linux User Management

+- Each user in Linux has a unique identifier called UID (user ID).
+- The root user always has a UID of 0, which gives them full administrative privileges.
+- Every user is assigned a primary group (usually named after the user) and can also belong to secondary groups, such as designers or programmers.
+- To create a new user and group named "ali," you can use the `useradd ali` command.
+This will create a private group for the user named "ali."

+### File Permissions in Linux

+- In Linux, file permissions determine which users can read, write, or execute a file.
+- Permissions are divided into three categories: OWNER, GROUP, and OTHER.
+- Each file has a 10-bit permission code, represented as `b rwx rwx rwx`.
+  - The first bit represents the type of the file:
+    - `d`: for directory
+    - `-`: for regular files
+    - `c`: for character files (data transferred char by char)
+    - `b`: for block files (data transferred via blocks/chunks)
+    - `l`: for link files (shortcuts)
+    - `p`: for pipe files
+- The next three bits represent the permissions of the OWNER.
+- The following three bits represent the permissions of the GROUP.
+- The final three bits represent the permissions of OTHER users.

+## File Modes

+- `r`:
+  - For a file, this means the ability to read the contents of the file.
+  - For a directory, this means the ability to list the files and directories within the directory using the `ls` command.
+- `w`:
+  - For a file, this means the ability to edit the contents of the file or delete it.
+  - For a directory, this means the ability to add or remove files from the directory.
+- `x`:
+  - For a file, this means the ability to execute the file if it is an application or script.
+  - For a directory, this means the ability to change to that directory using the `cd` command.

+### Changing File Ownership and Group Membership

+- The `chown` command is used to change the owner of a file or directory.
+- Only the root user can change the ownership of files.
+- To change the owner of the file `hamada` to user `ali` in the `/home/student/` directory, you can use the command `chown ali /home/student/hamada`.
+- To change the group ownership of `hamada` to the `admins` group, you can use the command `chown :admins /home/student/hamada`.
+- The `chgrp` command is used to change the group ownership of a file.
+For example, `chgrp admin hamada` changes the group ownership of `hamada` to the `admin` group.

+### Changing File Permissions with chmod

+- The `chmod` command is used to change the permissions of a file or directory.
+- `g+w` adds write permission for the group, `o+r` adds read permission for others, and `u-w` removes write permission for the owner.
+- You can change the permissions for multiple users by separating their permissions with a space, like `u+x g+x`.
+- `u+rw` grants read and write permissions for the owner, while `ug-w` grants write permission for both the owner and group.
+- `u=w` sets the permissions to only allow the owner to write, while `a+x` grants execute permission for all users.
+- `chmod 644 hamada` means that `hamada` has permissions `wr- r-- r--`.
+- `chmod =rwx hamada` changes the owner permissions to read, write, and execute.
+- `chmod -R 644 hamada` changes the permissions for the directory `hamada` and all files and directories within it recursively.

 #### special permissions